 Athletic Trainers (ATs) are highly qualified, multi-skilled health care professionals who collaborate with physicians to provide preventative services, emergency care, clinical diagnosis, therapeutic intervention and rehabilitation of injuries and medical conditions of the physically active.
-Athletic trainers work under the direction of a physician as a prescribed by state licensure statutes.

 To learn more about the athletic training profession, visit the (National Athletic Trainer's Association) NATA website.
-To learn more about the athletic training certification process and exam, visit the NATABOC website.
+To learn more about the athletic training certification process and exam, visit the BOC website at NATABOC website.
 To learn more about the availability of accredited athletic training programs, visit the Commission on Accreditation of Athletic Training Education (CAATE) website (caate.net).

-Barton Community College's Athletic Training curriculum is designed to provide the general education requirement and core Athletic Training courses for students who plan to transfer to a four year college or university to complete a Master's degree in Athletic Training or related field.
+Barton Community College's Athletic Training curriculum is designed to provide the general education requirement and core Athletic Training courses for students who plan to transfer to a four-year college or university to complete a Master's degree in Athletic Training or related field.
 Electives must meet the requirements of your transferring institution.
 Students should coordinate with their advisor for transfer requirements.